ResearchComputing/Documentation/docs/software/loadbalancer.md

 The CU Research Computing Load Balancer is an effective tool for optimally utilizing multiple processors and nodes on the Summit HPC resource, without the need to learn OpenMP or MPI.
-This document assumes user knowledge of Slurm job submission, shell scripting, and some python.
+This document assumes user knowledge of Slurm jobs, shell scripting, and some python.